My Approach to Helping

 I am a survivor of abuse myself, whose life was changed for the better because of the counseling I received.
 From personal experience, it works, but it's not easy!
 Revisiting painful memories doesn't sound pleasant, but by doing this essential work, you are transforming the context of those painful memories from something that you have no control over, to something that you have worked through and made personal meaning out of.

 We all tell ourselves, and the world, a story about who we are.
 You get to create that story, and your story constantly evolves.
 When negative life events occur, you can either let it re-write your entire story, or you can let it write a chapter in your story.
 What I mean by this is that you get to decide how you frame the negative and positive events in your life.

 Getting to a place where you can tell your story of overcoming adversity takes working through those past events first.
 Once you've worked through them with a counselor, you free yourself to begin re-writing your story from a perspective of tragedy to one of triumph.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 On the contrary, it takes guts and commitment to make the decision to see a counselor.
 It takes courage to admit that you need help, and to face your struggles head-on.
-I firmly believe that everybody should see a counselor at least once in their life because we all go through rough patches.
+I firmly believe that everybody should see a counselor at least once in their lifetime because we all go through rough patches.
 This does not mean that you are weak or flawed.
-It means that you're human, like the rest of us.
+It means that you're human, just like the rest of us.